yurimjeon1892/hydeout/_posts/2023-02-01-project-off-road-perception.md

     <img src="{{ "/assets/off-road.png" | relative_url }}">
 </figure>

-Autonomous driving on structured urban roads has been widely researched to date.
-However, unstructured off-road environments present new challenges in autonomous driving research.
-This project aims to develop a perception system for unmanned robots in off-road scenarios.
+Unstructured off-road environments pose new challenges for autonomous driving.
+This project focuses on developing a perception system for unmanned vehicles in off-road scenarios.

-From a perception perspective, off-road environments exhibit the following characteristics:
+Off-road environments have the following characteristics:

-* Ambiguous definition of traversable space: In off-road, the driving intelligence must comprehensively consider the given spatial and visual data to distinguish traversable spaces.
+* Ambiguous definition of traversable space: In off-road scenarios, driving intelligence must consider spatial and visual data comprehensively to distinguish traversable spaces.
-* Environmental variations with seasons: Even in the same area, the environment can look entirely different in lush summer and snowy winter.
+* Environmental changes according to seasons: Even in the same area, the environment can look entirely different in the dense foliage of summer compared to the snow-covered winter.

-Taking these features into account, the project team developed a perception system that demonstrates robust performance in off-road driving.
+We have successfully developed perception system to support the safe driving of vehicles in off-road environments, completing unmanned exploration experiments in mountainous terrain.